cmu-delphi/epipredict/tests/testthat/_snaps/population_scaling.md

       forecast(wf)
     Condition
       Error in `hardhat::validate_column_names()`:
       !
-The following required columns are missing: 'nothere'.
+The required column "nothere" is missing.